cjustinas/BSW-Data-Course/chapter3.md

 ---
-title       : Analyse the data description : In this chapter you will work to do the heavy lifting analysis that your manager has asked for.
+title       : Analyse the data description : In this chapter you will work to do the main analysis work.
+This includes calculating the sum of a column, transforming data and finding correlation between variables.
 ---
 ## Find the value sum of a column